Nationally Recognized Service Animal Identification

 ---|---|---|---|

-Brief Info | A Service Dog is trained to perform tasks to assist people with disabilities, such as guiding, PTSD, medical alerts, seizure alert and more. | An ESA animal can be any animal that provides emotional comfort and therapeutic benefits to individuals afflicted with mental disorders, such as depression and PTSD. | A therapy dog is trained to provide psychological or physiological therapy to individuals, helping them recover from physical injury or emotional trauma. |
+Brief Info | A service dog is trained to perform tasks such as guiding, alerting to medical conditions, providing deep pressure therapy, and more, to assist people with physical and/or mental disabilities. | An Emotional Support Animal can be any animal that provides emotional comfort and therapeutic benefits to individuals afflicted with mental disorders, such as depression and PTSD. | A therapy dog is trained to provide psychological or physiological therapy to individuals, helping them recover from physical injury or emotional trauma. |

-Public Access | Service Dogs can accompany their owners to access most public places where ESAs and therapy dogs are not allowed. | ESAs do have access in housing with their owners. | They are usually working in hospitals, retirement homes, nursing homes, schools, hospices, and disaster areas. |
+Public Access | Service Dogs can accompany their owners to access most public places where ESAs and therapy dogs are not allowed. | ESAs are entitled to housing rights. | Therapy dogs usually work in hospitals, retirement homes, nursing homes, schools, hospices, and disaster areas. |

-Valid Area | All 50 states in the US, the UK, parts of Canada, and the EU. | Recognized in All 50 States. | Recognized by hospital, nursing and other facilities. |
+Valid Area | All 50 states in the US, the UK, parts of Canada, and the EU. | Recognized in All 50 States. | Recognized by hospitals, nursing homes, and other types of designated facilities. |

 Supported By | Recognized by Airlines for free flying and Housing Pet Policy. | Recognized by Housing Pet Policy. | Recognized by Standard Pet Companion Access. |